-Popular and established television presenter (GMTV, Holiday, National Lottery)
+Popular and established television presenter (GMB, Holiday, National Lottery)

 Jenni Falconer was born in Glasgow where she lived until the age of seven, at which point her family relocated to the South of England.
 In 1994 she moved to Leeds to attend university, majoring in Spanish and Italian, with minors in Latin, Geography and Management Studies.

 Jenni's break into television occurred during her first term when work experience at a local radio station coincided with a memorable appearance on Blind Date (she picked Donda, the 18 stone Fish n Chip Shop owner!).
 Together, they led to a presenting opportunity with Les Clips, a BBC Scotland production, which was transmitted on her 19th birthday.

 In 1995 she became the co-presenter of BBC Scotland's outdoor and leisure series, The Big Country and was involved with the show throughout its three-year duration.
 Television did not manage to take her away from student life and she commuted to and from lectures as required.

 In 1997, whilst still at university, Jenni Falconer began presenting twice weekly strands on the regional magazine show Tonight.
 A contract with Yorkshire Television soon followed, including becoming a reporter on ITV's live consumer show, We Can Work It Out and3D.

 1999 & 2000 saw Jenni co-present We Can Work It Out whilst also narrating the second series of the highly successful Pleasure Island for the ITV Network in 2000.
 In 2001, she joined the BBC1 flagship programme Holiday, and also reported for the BBC 2 watersports show Aqua.